Annular Jet Pump CFD: A Fluent Guide to No-Moving-Parts Pumping

 - Reference [2]: Xu, Kai, et al. “Multi-objective optimization of jet pump based on RBF neural network model.”
 Journal of Marine Science and Engineering2 (2021): 236.

-Figure 1: Schematic drawing of an annular jet pump
+Figure 1: Schematic drawing of an Annular Jet Pump [1].

-Figure 2: 2D axisymmetric domain
+Figure 2: The 2D axisymmetric domain used for the Annular Jet Pump CFD simulation [1].

 The effect of turbulent mixing is influenced by the jet pump structure parameters determining the jet pump performance.
 Dimensionless parameters, efficiency η and pressure ratio h, are introduced to study the jet pump performance.
 Their equations are (reference paper):